platformsh/platformsh-docs/docs/src/guides/drupal9/redis.md

 ### 3. Add the Drupal module

-You will need to add the [Redis](https://www.drupal.org/project/redis) module to your project.
+You need to add the [Redis](https://www.drupal.org/project/redis) module to your project.
 If you are using Composer to manage your Drupal site (which we recommend), run:

 ```bash